Virginia Workers’ Compensation: Filing, Benefits, & Appeals

 Medical treatment.
 Your employer, or its insurance company, will pay for all necessary medical treatment related to your work injury.
 This includes surgery, doctors’ visits, prescriptions, physical therapy, and most other medical treatments.
 However, workers’ comp will not cover new or experimental treatments.

 Lost wages.
 If you are unable to work due to your injury or illness, Virginia workers’ compensation law provides compensation for your lost wages.
-You will receive 66 2/3% of your wages at the time of injury, up to a state maximum of $996 (for 2016).
+You will receive 66 2/3% of your wages at the time of injury, up to a state maximum of $996 (as of July 1, 2016).
 These benefits are available for up to 500 weeks.
 These benefits stop when you are physically able to return to work or when a doctor finds that you have reached maximum medical improvement.